Risk Management of Industrial Chemicals in the EU

 REACH, Registration, Evaluation, Authorisation and Restriction of Chemical substances, is the European Union (EU) chemicals policy that became effective throughout the EU in June 2007.
 REACH obligations commenced on June 1, 2008.
 Substances of Very High Concern (SVHC) that are included in Annex XIV of the REACH Regulation will require authorisation to ensure that the risks for the use of these substances are progressively controlled and replaced by suitable alternatives or technologies, where these are economically and technically viable.

 - Carcinogenic, Mutagenic or toxic for Reproduction (CMR), meeting the criteria for classification in category 1 or 2 in accordance with Directive 67/548/EEC.
 This directive has been replaced by Regulation 1272/2008, the so-called CLP Regulation.
-According to the CLP Regulation, these substances are categorised as 1a or 1b; or
+According to the CLP Regulation, these substances are categorised as 1a or 1b.

-- Persistent, Bioaccumulative and Toxic (PBT) or very Persistent and very Bioaccumulative (vPvB) according to the criteria in Annex XIII of the REACH Regulation; or
+- Persistent, Bioaccumulative and Toxic (PBT) or very Persistent and very Bioaccumulative (vPvB) according to the criteria in Annex XIII of the REACH Regulation.

 - Identified on a case-by-case basis as causing probably serious effects to human health or the environment of an equivalent level of concern as CMR, PBT, and vPvB substances.

-Once a substance has been included in Annex XIV, it will be allocated a date from when the use or placing of the substance on the market will be prohibited unless an authorisation is granted (the ‘sunset’ date).
+Once a substance has been included in Annex XIV, it will be allocated a date from when the use or placing of the substance on the market will be prohibited unless an authorisation is granted (the "sunset date").
 The substance will also be allocated a date at least 18 months before the sunset date by which an application for authorisation must be received if the applicant wishes to use or place the substance on the market after the sunset date.
-Substances on Annex XIV cannot be used or placed on the market after this sunset date unless an authorisation has been granted for that use or an authorisation application has been submitted to European Chemical Agency (ECHA) but no decision has yet been reached.
+Substances on Annex XIV cannot be used or placed on the market after this sunset date unless an authorisation has been granted for that use or an authorisation application has been submitted to ECHA but no decision has yet been reached.

 How Can Exponent Help You With Your Authorisation Application?

-With 26 offices and over 900 staff worldwide, Exponent is one of the largest scientific and regulatory consulting firms in the world and a leading provider of services to the chemical industry.
-From our offices in Europe, U.S., and China we offer a wide range of technical and regulatory expertise to help companies prepare their authorisation applications.
-Exponent’s large REACH team comprises regulatory affairs professionals, project managers, risk assessors, socio-economic analysts, and technical specialists in all relevant scientific disciplines directly relevant to authorisation applications.
-Many of our consulting staff have been working in the field of chemical regulation for over 10 years, and have experience with the EU NONS scheme, the US and OECD/ICCA HPV programmes, and global chemical registrations.
+With 30 offices and over 1,000 staff worldwide, Exponent is one of the largest scientific and regulatory consulting firms in the world and a leading provider of services to the chemical industry.
+From our offices in Europe, the U.S., and Asia, we offer a wide range of technical and regulatory expertise to help companies prepare their authorisation applications.
+Exponent’s large REACH team comprises regulatory affairs professionals, project managers, risk assessors, socio-economic analysts, and technical specialists in all scientific disciplines directly relevant to authorisation applications.
+Many of our consulting staff have been working in chemical regulation for over 20 years and have experience with the EU NONS scheme, the U.S. and OECD/ICCA HPV programmes, and global chemical registrations.
 Members of Exponent’s staff have been following REACH since its inception, were involved in the consultation process to help shape the legislation in its final form, and contributed to the scientific and regulatory content of the official guidance documents.

 Exponent’s REACH team offers the following to clients:

-- Technical Expertise—Specialists in all areas relevant to authorisation under REACH including toxicologists, ecotoxicologists, exposure specialists, economists, socio-economic analysis specialists and regulatory affairs professionals, capable of producing all necessary regulatory documentation Chemical Safety Reports, analysis of alternatives and socio-economic analysts.
+- Technical Expertise—Specialists in all areas relevant to authorisation under REACH, including toxicologists, ecotoxicologists, exposure specialists, economists, and regulatory affairs professionals, capable of producing all necessary regulatory documentation, Chemical Safety Reports, analysis of alternatives, and socio-economic analysis.

-- Geographic Presence—A major US consultancy with a dedicated European REACH office to ensure effective communication with the European Chemicals Agency.
+- Geographic Presence—A major U.S. consultancy with experts in the UK and EU to ensure effective communication with ECHA.

 Many of our scientists have worked in industry, with trade associations and consortia, as government regulators, or for contract research organisations, giving us unparalleled expertise with solving complex regulatory, scientific, and economic problems.
-Many of our team have been working in the field of chemical regulation or economic analysis for over 20 years.
-Combined with the varied and strong scientific and regulatory experience of our staff, this expertise gives Exponent the unique ability to offer you full and complete services to help you comply with your authorisation obligations under REACH.
+Combined with the strong, diverse scientific and regulatory experience of our staff, this expertise gives Exponent the unique ability to offer you full and complete services to help you comply with your authorisation obligations under REACH.

 The assistance we can provide includes: